 1. Should I Bring a Gift to an Engagement Party?

 Purchasing a gift for a wedding can be expensive.
 Getting an invite to an engagement party when you’re already on a tight budget can be a bit stressful.
 Thankfully, it is not customary for guests to bring a gift to such a party.
 However, you might feel inclined to purchase a small present if you are particularly close to the couple.

-2. What Should I Wear To an Engagement Party?
+2. What to Wear to an Engagement Party as a Guest?

 Knowing how to dress for this type of gathering is a common concern for guests when it comes to engagement party etiquette.
 The invitation is the best place to get a feel for this information.
 If there’s no attire requirements invited, you can assume it is a business-casual affair.
 This means dress in a relaxed-yet-appropriate fashion.

 An invitation will tell you whether or not you can bring a guest with you to the event.
 One of the basic rules of engagement at an engagement party is asking questions before making assumptions.
 Unless it is clearly stated or you have permission from the hosts, don’t bring anyone along with you.

 4. Should I Send an Engagement Card to a Couple?

 Being on your best behavior is a must when it comes to proper etiquette.
 You’re there to show the couple your engagement wishes, not party hard with your friends.
 The wedding will be a time of revelry, but this event is all about respect.
 Even if you don’t bring a gift, it is wise to bring an engagement card as a show of love and affection.